-Interest expense includes coupon interest, discount amortization and issuance cost amortization related to the Convertible Notes as well as amortization of upfront fees and monthly fees related to the Second Amended and Restated Credit Agreement.
+Interest expense includes coupon interest, discount amortization and issuance cost amortization related to the Convertible Notes due 2019 and Convertible Notes due 2023, collectively the ("Convertible Notes"), as well as amortization of upfront fees and monthly fees related to the Amended Credit Agreement.
+See Part II, Item 8, "Note 9-Debt" for details.
 The discount, issuance costs and upfront fees are amortized over the term of the related agreements.